 Despite the comparisons to football, these are two entirely different sports.
 Because of its popularity internationally, and its growing niche market here, US international bookies are increasingly including it in their sportsbooks.
 Bettors will actually find that there is a load of prop betting options in at the best sportsbooks in the United States.

-Below we take a look at where US fans can find the best online rugby betting sites, the types of rugby played, what they need to know about online rugby betting, and the different types of bets they should expect at top sportsbooks.
+Below we take a look at where US fans can find the best online rugby betting sites, the types of rugby played, what they need to know about online rugby betting, and the different types of bets they should expect at top online gambling sites.

 Best Online Rugby Betting Sites

 Looking for the best rugby betting odds?
-Look no further than the sportsbooks listed below.
+Look no further than the sports betting sites listed below.
 They offer the best rugby betting online bets and options.
 So, why not sign up today?

 What You’ll Find on this Page